Last updated Monday, August 3, 2020, 9:54 PM MDT

 For information about our graduate programs

 Mr. CJ Lederman, EAE Graduate Advisor

 cj at eae.utah.edu

 Ms. Elizabeth Arrigona, EAE Undergraduate Advisor, A-M

 elizabeth at eae.utah.edu

-For our current students, we’re following President Watkins’ directive to take 100% of our classes online starting Wednesday, March 18th, 2020.
-Our faculty are quickly preparing changes to their courses to support this change, and announcements about the structure of each class will be sent to enrolled students from the courses’ respective instructors.
+For our current students, we’re following the University’s directives around health and safety to offer our classes in a range of delivery modes, including fully in-person classes, hybrid courses and fully on-line classes.
+Descriptions of each class and its delivery methods are available on the Registrar’s website, on the course’s Canvas syllabus page and from the course instructors directly.
 For our graduate projects classes, which are large, team-based courses with significant interaction across both our graduate cohorts, we’re supporting the move to online instruction by setting up equipment check-out procedures and shifting our instructional processes to mirror industry-standard approaches for working in distributed teams (much like current shifts from industry leaders like Amazon, Microsoft, Apple and others).
 This equipment check-out process is intended to support students continuing to work on their course projects, in their existing team structure, from their homes.
-Access to the student studio space has been restricted since Monday, March 16 and this restriction will extend at least through April 30, 2020.
+Our new graduate students in Cohort 11 will receive information on how to check out equipment from he EAE building at the beginning of the semester.

-Each year, on Spring Semester’s Reading Day, EAE holds EAE Launch, our annual open house and release day for our student games.
-This year, EAE Launch will be held entirely online, streamed live on the U’s channel on Twitch.tv.
+Each year, on Fall Semester’s Reading Day, EAE holds EAE Play, our annual open house where the broader U community gets early access to student games under development.
+This year, EAE Play will be held entirely online, streamed live on the U’s channel on Twitch.tv.
 The day will hold a full program of demos, interviews, highlight videos and trailers and other content featuring our academic and research programs and the amazing work of our students.
 More information about this event will be available soon from the EAE website.